Shivam8801/CRUD-Operations-MongoDB-NodeJS/README.md

 There are 4 localhost calls on postman which are as follows.

-for New Entry:(POST request on postman) http://localhost:3000/tasks/
+for New Entry : (POST request on postman) http://localhost:3000/tasks/

-for Reading any Entry:(GET request on postman) http://localhost:3000/tasks/id
+for Reading any Entry : (GET request on postman) http://localhost:3000/tasks/id

-for Updating Entry:(PATCH request on postman) http://localhost:3000/tasks/id with the JSON data updations
+for Updating Entry : (PATCH request on postman) http://localhost:3000/tasks/id with the JSON data updations

-for Deleting Entry:(DELETE request on postman) http://localhost:3000/tasks/id
+for Deleting Entry : (DELETE request on postman) http://localhost:3000/tasks/id